Scott Radinsky: Chicago White Sox

-He made his major league debut for the White Sox on April 9, 1990, retiring the one batter he faced (Greg Brock of the Milwaukee Brewers) on a pop up to short.
-He was the first pitcher in six years—since Dwight Gooden—to go straight from Single A to the Major Leagues.
+He made his major league debut for the White Sox on April 9, 1990, retiring the one batter he faced (Greg Brock of the Milwaukee Brewers) on a pop up to the shortstop.
+He was the first pitcher in six years—since Dwight Gooden—to go straight from Single A to the major leagues.
 He picked up the win with 1 1/3 innings of relief the following day.
 He was unconventional; he blasted punk music in the clubhouse, rode his bicycle to and from Comiskey Park, was a fan favorite, and was known as his teammates as "Rad."
-He told a sportswriter: " I love the five minutes I'm actually in the game.
-Those five minutes are why I come to the ballpark and put up with the writers, the dress code, the team meetings, the authority of the dugout, the major corporation that is baseball."
+He told a sportswriter:

+I love the five minutes I'm actually in the game.
+Those five minutes are why I come to the ballpark and put up with the writers, the dress code, the team meetings, the authority of the dugout, the major corporation that is baseball.

 In 1990, he posted a record of 6–1 with four saves in his rookie season.

 From that point through 1993, he was a fixture in a White Sox bullpen that also included hardthrowing Bobby Thigpen and Roberto Hernández.

 In 1991, Radinsky enjoyed his finest year with the White Sox, going 5–5 with 8 saves and a 2.02 ERA.
 He was 10th in the league with 67 appearances.
 He held batters to a .116 batting average with runners in scoring position.

 In 1992, he was seventh in the AL, pitching in 68 games, and had a 2.73 ERA and a career-high 15 saves.
 In 1993, he was second in the league, pitching in 73 games, and won a career-high eight games while saving four.

 During the 1993–94 off-season, he was diagnosed with Hodgkin's Disease, a type of lymphoma.
 The treatment for the disease forced Radinsky to miss the entire 1994 baseball season.
 He remembered:

 Oh, it sucks to have a doctor tell you that you have cancer, but in the same breath, he told me that with aggressive treatment they can treat this particular disease.
 Thank God I didn't have Internet back then, so I couldn't get all wrapped up in it.
 I didn't have access to see how bad it could be.
 They told me I had to go through six months of this and five weeks of that, and that's all I really looked at: the end.

 He underwent surgery at Sarasota Memorial Hospital, and months of radiation therapy and chemotherapy.
 During spring training in 1994 his White Sox teammates wore a patch of Radinsky's # 31 on their jersey.

 In his 1995 return to the White Sox, his ERA ballooned to 5.45, prompting the White Sox to release him after the season.
 In December 1995 Radinsky was honored with the Tony Conigliaro Award.